Photo: Smita Sharma

 Before joining The Times in 2019, Karan spent five years at The Wall Street Journal as a Reporter and Video Journalist reporting from five countries in Asia.
 He started his career at The Hindustan Times, one of India’s largest English newspapers.

-Looking to commission a project or want to chat?
+Are you looking to commission a project or want to chat?
 Please send me an email: karan@karandeepsingh.me